Aliases for GRIN1 Gene

 GeneCards Summary for GRIN1 Gene

-GRIN1 (Glutamate Receptor, Ionotropic, N-Methyl D-Aspartate 1) is a Protein Coding gene.
-Diseases associated with GRIN1 include mental retardation, autosomal dominant 8 and amblyopia.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include calcium ion binding and receptor binding.
+GRIN1 (Glutamate Ionotropic Receptor NMDA Type Subunit 1) is a Protein Coding gene.
+Diseases associated with GRIN1 include Neurodevelopmental Disorder With Or Without Hyperkinetic Movements And Seizures, Autosomal Dominant and Neurodevelopmental Disorder With Or Without Hyperkinetic Movements And Seizures, Autosomal Recessive.
+Among its related pathways are RET signaling and Protein-protein interactions at synapses.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and signaling receptor binding.
 An important paralog of this gene is GRIN2A.

 NMDA receptors are members of the ionotropic class of glutamate receptors, which also includes Kainate and AMPA receptors.
 NMDA receptors consist of NR1 subunits combined with NR2 (A-D) or NR3 (A-B) subunits.
 The ligand-gated channel is permeable to cations.